 Vignette Description Relevant Chapter

 1 Polymer Concepts 1

 2 Molecular Weight Analysis 2

 3 Chemical Structure & Polymer Morphology 3

 4 Radical Chain Growth Polymerization 6

 5 Ionic Chain Growth Polymerization 7

 6 Stereochemical Analysis in Polymers Various

 7 Coordination Chain Growth Polymerization 8

 8 Step Growth Polymerization 10

 9 Ring Opening Polymerization 10 & 16

 10 Copolymerization Various

 11 Living Polymerization Various

-12 Polyesters and Polyamides 12 & 13
+12 Polyesters and Polyamides Various

 We meet twice a week (Mondays & Wednesdays, 7th period, Leigh Hall 207.
-The material you will be tested on will be taken both from the text and from class lectures.
-Homework will not be graded, but I am willing look over any of your homework problems if you like.
+The material you will be tested on will be taken both from class lectures and the appropriate sections of the text.
+Homework will not be graded, but I am willing look over any homework problems if you like.

 A midterm and a final will be given, each of equal value.
 Office hours will be held on Wednesdays from 3PM to 5PM, or by appointment.
-Good luck with this course!